Herculaneum: Issues of conservation

 The volcanic ash and debris covering Herculaneum, along with the extreme heat, left it in a remarkable state of preservation for over 1,600 years.
 However, once excavations began, exposure to the elements began the slow process of deterioration.
-This was exacerbated by earlier excavation practices, which generally focused on valuable artifacts rather than preserving the archeological value of the site.
-Preservation of the skeletal remains became a top priority only in the early 1980s, under the direction of Dr. Sara C. Bisel.
+This was exacerbated by earlier excavation practices, which generally focused on valuable artifacts rather than preserving the archaeological value of the site.
+Preservation of the skeletal remains became a top priority only in the early 1980s, under the direction of Sara C. Bisel.

 Intensive tourism, vandalism, substandard management, and political ineptitude contributed to the deterioration of numerous sites and buildings.
 Numerous building foundations have been weakened by water damage caused by modern Ercolano.
 Reconstruction initiatives have often proved counterproductive.
 However, recent conservation efforts have had greater success.
-Today excavations have been temporarily discontinued to direct all funding to conservation programs.
+Excavations have been temporarily discontinued to direct all funding to conservation programs.

 A large number of artifacts from Herculaneum are preserved in the Naples National Archaeological Museum.

 Modern conservation

 After years of mismanagement, Herculaneum fell into a dire state.
 However, in 2001, the Packard Humanities Institute began the Herculaneum Conservation Project, a private–public partnership initially set to provide financial aid to local authorities addressing critical issues.
 The program eventually shifted to include providing skilled expert support and formulating a long-term plan for the site.
 Since 2001, the Herculaneum Conservation Project has been involved in pilot conservation projects and has partnered with the British School at Rome for training students to maintain the site.

 One of the pilot projects started by the Conservation Project was on the tablinum that had been conserved by Maiuri's team in 1938.
-Over time water had seeped into the wall causing the paint to attach to the previously applied wax and curl away from the wall, stripping it of its color.
+Over time water had seeped into the wall causing the paint to attach to the previously applied wax and curl away from the wall, stripping it of its colour.
 However, after working in tandem with the Getty Museum, conservators have created a technique where solvents are used to remove some of the wax and lessen the buildup on the walls so that the paint no longer chips off.